 Your doctor may diagnose you with gastroesophageal disease (GERD) if this happens more than twice a week.

-Several food-related factors might explain why acid reflux occurs, such as:
+Several food-related factors may contribute to acid reflux, such as:

 - the position of your body after eating